 - thoughts of death or suicide

-In this article, learn about the common symptoms of depression, as well as the treatment options and when to seek help.
+Keep reading to learn more about the common symptoms of depression, as well as the treatment options and when to seek help.

-There are several different types of depression, and the symptoms vary among individuals.
+There are several types of depression, and the symptoms vary among individuals.

-While anyone can experience some of these symptoms from time to time, a doctor will only diagnose depression when a certain cluster of symptoms appear, and they persist for 2 weeks or longer.
+Although anyone can experience some of these symptoms from time to time, a doctor will only diagnose depression when a certain cluster of symptoms appears and persist for 2 weeks or longer.

 1. Feeling sad or empty

 Mood changes are one of the most common symptoms of depression.
-A person who has depression may feel sad or down for long periods.
+A person who has depression may feel sad or low for extended periods.

-They may also say that they feel “empty” or unable to feel joy or happiness.
-Some people may describe this sadness as despair.
+They may also say that they feel “empty” or unable to feel happiness.
+Some people may describe this feeling as despair or melancholy.

 2. Feeling hopeless or helpless

-Depression can make people feel hopeless, as though there is no foreseeable end to how they are feeling.
+Depression can make people feel hopeless because there is no foreseeable end to how they are feeling.